-In the lower middle and middle market, equity groups prefer to structure the purchase of a company as a recapitalization, or recap.
-This is most common when a company is large enough to be an equity group’s platform and the owner is willing to stay with the company as a significant shareholder after the sale.
+In the lower middle and middle market, some private equity groups may prefer to structure the purchase of a company as a recapitalization, or “recap”.
+This is most common when a company is large enough to be a private equity group’s platform company and the owner would like to stay with the company as a significant shareholder after the sale.
 Please keep in mind deals can be structured in many ways, but below example is illustrative.

 - Let’s say a company is doing 25M in Ebitda (Earnings before interest, taxes, depreciation, and amortization), and the total enterprise value (TEV) of the company is determined to be 100M.
 The owner and investor agree to this number.

 - The owner and investor also agree the company can support 50M of leverage.
 (The owner is no longer responsible or liable for the leverage on the company since the ownership is changing hands.
 But of course the equity group and owner have to agree to the amount that would work.)

 - Combining 50M of equity and 50M of leverage, the owner is paid 100M for his company.

 - The owner and investor agree the owner will “rollover” 10M of his proceeds to purchase equity in the combined company, or Newco.

 - The owner invests pari passu (or, on par) with the equity group.
 In other words, the owner is able to take advantage of the 50M leverage as well.